 Secondly, you want to be using a consistent formula for split testing your ad copy so that you’re constantly improving your CTR.

-For each ad group we create three adverts as show below:
+For each ad group we create three adverts as shown below:

 In Ad B we create a different headline but keep the same description as advert Ad A. In Ad C we keep the same headline as Ad A but we use a different description.
 Once the adverts are created we then let them run for as long as we can, 1000 clicks if possible.
 The longer the better and the more data we have the easiest it will be to spot which one is performing the strongest.

-At the end of the tests our aim is to replace advert A with the highest performing advert and then we simply rinse and repeat and it all starts again.
-If you’re ads don’t outperform the control then create two new adverts for Ad B and Ad C and start the tests again.
+At the end of the tests, our aim is to replace advert A with the highest performing advert and then we simply rinse and repeat and it all starts again.
+If your ads don’t outperform the control then create two new adverts for Ad B and Ad C and start the tests again.

 4. Optimize your landing pages.

-As part of Quality Score Google applies a value to the landing page experience.
+As part of the Quality Score, Google applies a value to the landing page experience.
 Google can apply three scores for Landing page experience – below average, average and above average.